Self-Hosting Next.js Apps with Hetzner and DokPloy - Complete Step-by-Step Guide

 - Open Dashboard: Visit

-in your browser - Create Account:
+http://YOUR_SERVER_IPin your browser - Create Account:

 - Set up admin username and secure password